braboj/tutorial-git/02-Concepts/14-submodules-and-subtrees.md

 - **Submodule** is a reference to a specific commit (Manually updated) in another repository
 - Having a **submodule** is like install an external package in your project using NPM, Ruby Gems or any other package manager

+> NOTE: It is better to omit manually updated because it requires implicit
+> knowledge of how it works.

 > ![submodule](../Assets/images/submodule.png)

 - A repository can have more than one submodule, Like more than one child repository for one parent repository.

 > ![submodules](../Assets/images/submodules.png)

+> NOTE: Only one picture is enough if no dynamic is involved.

 #### Why submodules !!
 - Separate code into different independent repositories